Toenail Fungus in Diabetics: The U.S. Clinician-Vetted Guide to Prevent Serious Foot Complications

 • Dry, fragile skin increases the risk of bacterial complications

-Internal link suggestion: Learn more about preventing toenail fungus in diabetics: How to Prevent Toenail Fungus.
+Internal link suggestion: Learn more about preventing toenail fungus: How to Prevent Toenail Fungus.

 Treating toenail fungus in diabetics requires careful medical supervision.
 Because of compromised circulation, neuropathy, and immune system impairment, self-treatment or over-the-counter remedies are often insufficient and potentially risky.

-For mild to moderate cases, topical antifungals are usually the first line of treatment.
+Topical Antifungal Medications For mild to moderate cases, prescription topical antifungals are usually the first line of treatment.
 These include:

 • Efinaconazole (Jublia®)